The Quais du Polar professional program

 Sunday news !

-For the first time this year, two new events will be added to the already extensive professional program.
+Two new events will be added to the already extensive professional program.

 Rendez-vous Polar Connection